-Most people begin the application process 1 1/2 years before the date they will start graduate school.
-Generally, application deadlines for fall semester are between January and March; however, some programs have early decision programs or rolling admissions policies so check with each prospective school's program for official deadlines.
+Most people begin the application process 1 1/2 years before the graduate school start date.
+Generally, application deadlines for fall semester are between January and March; however, some programs have early decision programs or rolling admissions policies.
+Check with each prospective school's program for official deadlines.

-Where to Obtain Application Materials.
-Write to the graduate school admissions office or specific program office for an application form and program bulletin.
-In addition, you may want to write to the department chair of your program about your background and interests in order to explore the possibility of an assistant-ship.
-Several sources should be written to for financial aid materials: the financial aid office of the graduate school, the program department, and other grant funding sponsors.
+Email or call the graduate school admissions office or specific program office for program information.
+Explore the possibility of an assistantship.
+Review financial aid materials and resources through the financial aid office of the graduate school, the program department, and other grant funding sponsors.

 In a few professional fields, there are national services that provide assistance with some part of the application process.
 Examples of these services are the Law School Data Assembly Service (LSDAS) and the American Medical College Application Service (AMCAS).

-It is very important to know all admission requirements for each school to which you are applying.
+It is important to know all admission requirements for each school of interest.
 Requirements vary considerably for each school and program.
 Read each program's requirements carefully.

 Graduate Admission Tests

-A transcript of undergraduate grades is almost always a requirement for admission to graduate/professional programs.
-Your undergraduate GPA (as well as the rigor of your courses and the reputation of your undergraduate institution) is a strong indicator of your ability to do graduate work and is considered carefully by admission committees.
-You can have an official copy of your transcript sent by contacting the Registrar's Office, Schofield Hall 128.
+A transcript of undergraduate grades is a requirement for admission to graduate/professional programs.
+GPA, the rigor of your courses, and the reputation of the undergraduate institution is a strong indicator of a student's ability to complete graduate work and is considered carefully by admission committees.
+Official copies of transcripts can be obtained by contacting Blugold Central.

-Interviews for graduate/professional school are often required by programs especially medical and business schools.
-An interview is an important opportunity to persuade admissions personnel that you would be an excellent doctor, manager, etc. You should prepare for a graduate school interview as you would a job interview.
+Interviews for graduate/professional school are often required by programs.
+An interview is an important opportunity to discuss skills, abilities and experiences.
+Prepare for a graduate school interview like a job interview.

 Portfolio and Auditions

 Many graduate programs involving visual creativity such as art, architecture, creative writing and environmental design may require a portfolio as part of the application.
-The portfolio should show your skills and ability to do work in a particular field, using examples reflecting the scope of your training and experience.
+The portfolio should demonstrate skills and ability to do work in a particular field, using examples reflecting the scope of completed training and experience.

 Parts of an Application

-The actual application form should be filled out clearly and accurately, should be typed, and should be professional in appearance.
+The actual application form should be filled out clearly and should be professional in appearance.
 Follow directions carefully and be consistent in spelling your full, legal name on all forms.

 Statement of Purpose

-The statement of purpose is a very important part of the application because it gives the faculty assessing your application a distinct impression of you.
-They will assess your ability to write and communicate effectively, your educational and professional goals and interests, and your specials qualities.
-Tailor your statement to specific programs; requirements vary, but all programs will be interested in your motivation, commitment, expectations, and reasons for interest in their program.
+The statement of purpose is an important part of the application because it gives the faculty assessing the application a distinct impression of the graduate program candidate.
+The application review team will assess writing ability, educational and professional goals, interests, and qualities.
+Tailor the statement to specific programs; requirements vary, but all will be interested in motivation, commitment and interest in the specific graduate program.